geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 10. If a **Get your work done with Office 365** window appears, then close it now.

+11. In the **Microsoft Office Home** page, you are now signed in as the **MOD Administrator** account (note the **MA** initials in the circle that appears in the upper right-hand corner of the screen).
+The MOD Administrator is a pre-defined user created in Office 365 by your lab hosting provider.
+Since this user has been assigned an Office 365 administrator role (in this case, the Global Admin role), the Microsoft 365 admin center app is available on the home page along with all the other Office 365 apps.

-11. In the **Microsoft Office Home** page, select the **Admin** app.
+	Select the **Admin** app.
 This opens the **Microsoft 365 admin center**.

 12. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **...Show All** to display all the navigation menu options.

 13. In the left-hand navigation pane, select **Settings**, and then in the **Settings** group, select **Settings**.

-14. In the **Settings** window, select the **Organization profile** tab, and then select **Organization information**.
+14. In the **Settings** window, the **Services** tab is displayed by default.
+Since you want to update the organization profile, select the **Organization profile** tab, and then in the list of organization settings, select **Organization information**.

 15. In the **Organization information** window, enter the following information:

 	- Name: **Adatum Corporation**

-	Note: The Contoso organization name was explained in the Introduction section at the start of this lab.
+	**Note:** The Contoso organization name was explained in the Introduction section at the start of this lab.
 For the purposes of this lab, you will change it to Adatum Corporation.

 	- Street address: **555 Main Street**